-After the completion of Project Renovate, BHP continues to own 49 units of public housing in two properties, Arapahoe Court and Madison.
-BHP will focus on a Section 18 Demolition and Disposition action for these two properties.
-A disposition request for Madison has been submitted to the SAC.
-We intend to preserve the property as affordable housing in perpetuity.
+At the beginning of 2021, BHP continues to own 14 units of public housing at Arapahoe Court.
+BHP will focus on a Section 18 Demolition and Disposition action for this property.
 Arapahoe Court is in an area that the City of Boulder wishes to redevelop.
 We intend to eventually apply for a Section 18 disposition and sell Arapahoe Court to the city in exchange for other units or funding to buy or build replacement units.
 This will bring BHP another step closer to having one federal housing program to administer.